skalawag/theguidetocuba.io/content.md

 ![rack](/img/book/rack.png)

-To run our **"Hello Cuba!"** application you used `rackup`, one of the tools that comes with Rack.
+To run the **"Hello Cuba!"** application you used `rackup`, one of the tools that comes with Rack.

-To use `rackup`, you need to supply a config file (by convention it uses the *.ru* extension).
-This file connects the Rack interface with our application through the `run` method.
+To use `rackup`, you need to supply a `config.ru` file.
+This file connects the Rack interface with the application through the `run` method.
 This method receives an object that returns a Rack response.
-In our case, that object is our Cuba application:
+In this case, that object is the Cuba application:

 ```ruby
 run(Cuba)
 ```

 `rackup` also figures out which server you have available.
-When we executed `rackup config.ru`, it fired up *WEBrick*, a web server built into Ruby by default.
+When we use `rackup`, it fires up *WEBrick*, a web server built into Ruby by default.

 ```no-highlight
 $ rackup config.ru